AITA for skipping my own wedding to see my d**ng grandma?

 In that moment, the man faced an agonizing choice—stay with the woman he was about to marry or rush to the side of the woman who had given him everything.
 This was no ordinary decision; it was a profound test of where true family and love truly reside.

-Subscribe to Our Newsletter
+Subscribe to our Newsletter

-Was the OP correct in postponing the wedding to remain with his dying grandmother, knowing the emotional and financial impact on his fiancée, or did the prior commitment to the wedding and his fiancée's expectation of being the top priority override the need to be present at his grandmother's bedside?
+Was the OP correct in postponing the wedding to remain with his d**ng grandmother, knowing the emotional and financial impact on his fiancée, or did the prior commitment to the wedding and his fiancée's expectation of being the top priority override the need to be present at his grandmother's bedside?